luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 matt cmpr_introns introns.tab START END SCAFFOLD STRAND GENEID_ENSEMBL $GTF $FASTA Hsap 150 DATASET[down,up,ndiff] down_vs_ndiff

+#from example with exons
-matt cmpr_introns introns.tab START END SCAFFOLD STRAND GENEID_ENSEMBL $GTF $FASTA Hsap 150 DATASET[down,up,ndiff] down_vs_ndiff
+matt cmpr_introns introns.tab START END SCAFFOLD STRAND GENEID_ENSEMBL $GTF $FASTA Hsap 150 COMPLEX[IR-C,IR-S] cmpr_1 -colors:brown2,darkgoldenrod2,azure4
 ```

-> matt cmpr_exons exons_testsets.tab START END SCAFFOLD STRAND ENSEMBL_GENEID ...
-   ... $gtf $fasta Hsap 150 GROUP[NEURAL-UP,NEURAL-DOWN,AS_noNeural] ...
-   ... cmpr_1 -colors:brown2,darkgoldenrod2,azure4

-With GROUP[NEURAL-UP,NEURAL-DOWN,AS_noNeural] we select the groups which should be compared, i.e., all pair-wise comparisons are done: NEURAL-UP vs. NEURAL-DOWN, NEURAL-UP vs. AS_noNeural, and NEURAL-DOWN vs. AS_noNeural.
+With `COMPLEX[IR-C,IR-S]` we select the groups which should be compared, i.e., all pair-wise comparisons are done.
 Putting AS_noNeural in the last place will give us box plots which contain the group AS_noNeural as reference group.
 All output gets written into folder cmpr_1, where you find a summary in form of a PDF document with all details on the comparisons and all graphics in sub-folder summary_graphics for later use.

 The  [PDF report](http://matt.crg.eu/examples/cmpr_exons/cmpr_1/summary.pdf)  contains all details and plots and is organized in four main parts: